glurth/Assert/README.md

 ## Usage

  Use the methods provided in `EyE.Debug.Assert` to perform assertions in your code.
 The ``DEBUG`` define *must* be set for the assertions to work.

  The generic methods are provided for convenience only:  The specified type is used for type name display purposes, rather than type safety.
+The exception is the ``Assert.Is<T>`` function, which asserts that the object is of the type specified.

  Most methods have an optional "context" object parameter, which may be included as a parameter.
 The object's ToString() method will be used to generate text for display purposes.